adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 It's easier to share page content or imagery this way too.
 Sending users to a page where most of the stuff is hidden is problematic.

-Next up is tab interfaces.
-If stuff is hidden by default, how important is its existence on this page?
+Tabs: If stuff is hidden by default, how important is its existence on this page?
 Or if the tab contains a small amount of content just show it.
 Or consider putting it on a separate page.

-If you're brave like Yaron, you could place your site's [menu on a separate page](http://yaronschoen.com/table-of-contents/) too.
-The page is so light it load quickly.
+If you're feeling brave, put your site's [navigation menu on a separate page](http://yaronschoen.com/table-of-contents/) too.
+The page is light and loads quickly.
 Maybe this is too far.
 Maybe not.

 Modal dialogs are often misused.
 All too often they contain too much content that would be better off as a new page anyway.
 This improves performance and doesn't break the back button (like a dialog often does).